mnneeltakemail2/testNeel3/development-and-api/waves-node-rest-api/asset-transactions/private-functions.md

 ```
 "sender" - Sender address, Base58-encoded
 "assetId" - ID of the asset to send.
-By default, WAVES is assumed.
+By default, NEEL is assumed.
 "transfers" - list of (recipient, amount) pairs where
    "recipient" is a Base58 address, and
    "amount" is the amount to send to that address.